Hampden-Sydney to host Washington and Lee - Farmville

 Hampden-Sydney to host Washington and Lee

-Hampden-Sydney College (H-SC) welcomes Washington and Lee University in Old Dominion Athletic Conference (ODAC) action on Saturday afternoon, October 2, at 1 p.m. on Fulton Field at Lewis C. Everett Stadium.
+Hampden-Sydney College welcomes Washington and Lee University in Old Dominion Athletic Conference (ODAC) action on Saturday afternoon, October 2, at 1 p.m. on Fulton Field at Lewis C. Everett Stadium.
 The host Tigers are 2-2 overall, 2-0 in the ODAC, while the visiting Generals are 3-1 overall, 2-0 in the ODAC, as well, in this battle for first place in the conference standings.
-It’s Friends and Family Weekend at the College.
+It’s Friends & Family Weekend at the College and the game can be heard locally on WVHL Radio, Kickin’ Country 92.9 FM, and will also be available worldwide on the Internet at wvhl.net or via the TuneIn Radio App, while the home radio broadcast will be simulcast with the H-SC live video Webstream, as well, at hscathletics.com.

 The Series